LukeFrankio/CiviWave-FEM/docs/extensions.md

 }
 ```

-Guidelines:

 - `ivdep` is appropriate when you guarantee no loop-carried dependencies.
 - Prefer data layout changes (SoA) over pragmas to enable vectorization.
+- Document the proof (in comments or PR description) that no loop-carried dependencies exist.

 ## Safety and validation

 - Add `static_assert` for type sizes and alignments where assumptions are made.
 - In Debug/Profile, add runtime checks for aliasing and alignment assumptions.
-- Use sanitizers where applicable; ensure no UB from incorrect `restrict` or `assume` usage.
+- Use sanitizers where applicable (`ENABLE_SANITIZERS=ON` in Debug/Profile presets); ensure no UB from incorrect `restrict` or `assume` usage.
+- When `slangc` is absent, GPU code falls back to stub shaders—do not infer performance from stubbed builds.

 ## Cross-compiler behavior

-- Wrap all non-standard features behind macros in a single portability header.
+- Wrap all non-standard features behind macros in a single portability header once added; until then, keep definitions local and avoid duplication.
 - Provide conservative fallbacks for compilers without the GNU attributes/builtins.
 - Gate risky extensions behind `#ifdef __GNUC__` and feature checks.